MIROptics/QiskitBlocks/README.md

 1. Copy the `puzzle_map_demo` folder from from the `worlds` folder of this distribution into the `worlds` folder of your Minetest installation.

-Please reach out to James.weaver on Qiskit Slack (located at [qiskit.org](http://qiskit.org)) with questions or feedback.
+Please reach out to James Weaver on Qiskit Slack (located at [qiskit.org](http://qiskit.org)) with questions or feedback.

 ![Quantum Circuits Garden in QiskitBlocks](https://github.com/JavaFXpert/QiskitBlocks/raw/master/quantum_circuits_garden.png)